Responsibilities for authorised booking services

 |WA Small Business Corporation: Handling customer complaints|

-In mid-2019 all authorised ODBSs will be required to keep a register of, and report to the DoT all notifiable occurrences that they become aware of.
+All authorised ODBSs are required to keep a register and report all notifiable occurrences they become aware of to DoT.

-Notifiable occurrences are incidents of a more serious nature that involve, or have the potential to result in, injury, violence or abuse of a person.
-The current requirements for taxi dispatchers and hire or reward vehicle holders to report serious incidents will continue until this time.
+Notifiable occurrences are incidents of a serious nature that involve, or have the potential to result in, injury, violence or abuse of a person.

-Booking services are required to be transparent in the determination of their fares.
+On-demand booking services (ODBSs) are required to be transparent in the determination of their fares.

 All booked fares which is every fare other than rank or hail, must be agreed in advance with the hirer and provided in writing prior to the trip commencing.

-If using a taxi meter, a booking service must provide a fare schedule in an approved form that states the metered fares.
+If using a taxi meter, an ODBS must provide a fare schedule in an approved form that states the metered fares.
 The fares must not exceed the maximum outlined in the regulations.

 It will be up to individual businesses to decide whether to charge a surcharge based on time or availability, or to charge less than any regulated maximums.

 Surge pricing or queue-jumping surcharges are not permitted if there is a declared state of emergency for the area.